frdmn/google-speedtest-chart/README.md

       -h, --help            show this help message and exit -w, --workbookname WORKBOOKNAME
-                        Sets the woorkbook name, default is "Speedtest" -s, --sheetname SHEETNAME
-                        Sets the sheet name if "bymonth" not set, default is "sheet1" -b, --bymonth         Creats a new sheet for each month named MMM YYYY (ex: Jun 2018)
+                        Sets the woorkbook name, default is "Speedtest" -b, --bymonth         Creats a new sheet for each month named MMM YYYY (ex: Jun 2018)
       ```